shreytheshreyas/Orbital-2020---C.H.A.P.I/README.md

 # **User Stories**
 1. As a student who is facing trouble with exam stress i would like to able to communicate to someone to make my mind of studies.

-1. As a student struggling with video game addiction I would like to develop habits that can help me moderate my addiction.

 1. As a student who stuggles with anxiety issues i would like to have a set of contacts I can contact incase I have a panic attack.

 1. As a studnet facing addiction problems i would like to have something to track my progress.